3. Huaawhi – Support from Our AWESOME Coach

-You and others may appreciate assistance with letting others know, looking after yourself and others, memorials and gathering.
-Dealing with hardship.
-Caring for rangatahi/tamariki.
+You and others may appreciate assistance with letting others know; looking after yourself and others; memorials and gatherings; dealing with hardship; or caring for rangatahi/tamariki.
 There are many organisations who can and will help:

 The Rural Support Trust: Free and confidential help is available through the Trust’s coordinator, and contact is one-on-one at a place that suits you.
 The Support Team are rural people with local knowledge who understand the challenges of rural life.
 Call 0800 787 254 or click here.